-lcon Item Description 1 Microphone Internal microphone for sound recording.
-2 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14 .
-Do not use a keyboard protector or similar cover as the keyboard includes ventilation intakes for cooling.
-3 Touchpad Touch-sensitive pointing device.
+Icon Item Description 1 Power indicator Indicates the computer's power status.
+2 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
 Press down firmly on the lower right corner to perform a right click.
+3 \bigcirc Power button Turns the computer on and off.
+4 Keyboard For entering data into your computer.
+See "Using the keyboard" on page 12.